Božanov: Geography

 Božanov is located about 19 km northeast of Náchod and 26 km south of the Polish city of Wałbrzych, on the border with Poland.
 It lies in the Broumov Highlands, in the Broumovsko Protected Landscape Area.
 The highest point is the Koruna hill at 769 m above sea level.
 The village of Božanov is situated in the valley of the stream Božanovský potok.

 History

 The first written mention of Božanov is from 1256.
 It belonged to the Broumov estate, owned by the Benedictines.
 The hamlet of Studená Voda was founded in 1784.
-Božanov was a prosperous agricultural village for centuries, but due to industrialization in the second half of the 19th century, there was a decrease in the population, who moved to the surrounding larger towns.
+Božanov was a prosperous agricultural village for centuries, but due to industrialisation in the second half of the 19th century, there was a decrease in the population, who moved to the surrounding larger towns.

 About 95% of the population was German-speaking in 1930.
 In 1938, Božanov was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 After World War II, the German-speaking population was expelled and the municipality was resettled by Czechs from inland.